vinaylohar/flip-it/apps/server/README.md

 # Memory Game Server

-This is the backend server for the Memory Game Task.
+This is the backend server for the Memory Game.
 It is built using **Node.js** and **Express** and provides APIs for managing high scores and game-related data.

 ---